UD-Max Oral Suspension

 Q. Is UD-Max Oral Suspension safe?

 UD-Max Oral Suspension is usually considered to be a safe and effective medicine.
 However, this medicine may have some common side effects, such as diarrhea.
-If diarrhea occurs, your doctor may reduce the dose and if it persists, your treatment may be discontinued.
+If diarrhea occurs, your doctor may reduce the dose, and if it persists, your treatment may be discontinued.
 Additionally, using this medicine as a long-term therapy may also affect your liver enzyme levels.
 To keep a check on this, your doctor will keep monitoring your liver enzyme levels regularly.
 Despite these minor side effects, this medicine is supposed to be a good alternative to surgery in some patients with gallstones.

 Q. How does UD-Max Oral Suspension help the liver?